 Understand that it may take a while to settle the claim.
 The truck driver’s insurer could dispute facts or the severity of your injuries.
-You and your truck accident attorney in Ohio will need to collect evidence to prove your losses.
+You and your truck accident attorney will need to collect evidence to prove your losses.

-Passengers and Drivers Receive the Same Treatment
+Passengers and Drivers Receive the Same Treatment When Seeking Compensation in a Truck Accident

 If you were a passenger in the accident, you could have the right to bring your own claim against the negligent truck driver.
-It does not matter if your injuries are more or less severe than what the driver suffered.
-Even if the driver did not suffer injuries, you as the passenger could submit your own claim if you had injuries.

 Why Is the Truck Driver’s Insurer Saying I Am Partially at Fault for the Crash?